 Guided by Jaime Young, the former Head Chef at New York two Michelin star restaurant Atera, Sunday In Brooklyn is showcase of the best the New York dining scene has to offer.
-Home to an espresso bar, market area, bar, outdoor patio and breakfast to dinner offering, Sunday In Brooklyn is never without a crowd of people.
+Home to an espresso bar, market area, bar, a beautifully decorated outdoor patio which decorative products along with reviews you can find on Patio Pro Reviews and breakfast to dinner offering, Sunday In Brooklyn is never without a crowd of people.
 The red brick facade automatically sets the vibe of a relaxed, dining space.
 Upon entering, you instantly feel at home, with white walls punctuated with pops of green and grey marble tables.
 The open kitchen allows you to get a glimpse of the chefs hard at work and the 3 storey offering gives you a chance to experience a different vibe on each floor.

 The food offering is casual fine dining.
 I would recommend going with a few people if you can so you can try a few dishes.
 To begin, the Cold Smoked Artichokes are a great way to set the tone of the meal, but the real hero are the Soft Pretzels with Beer Cheese.
 Unbelievable.
 The only challenge will be trying not to order more.

 For mains, the Spicy Togarashi Fried Chicken, Drumsticks & Thighs with Fancy Ranch is cooked to perfection, with just the right amount of crunch and spice.
 A treat for any palette.
 It can be hard to find a good steak, but the Flank Steak, Wood Ear Mushrooms, Barbecued Walla Walla Onions just melts in your mouth.